ReviversMC/bettersleeping/README.md

 ### Config
-The config file is found in the config folder and is called `bettersleeping.yaml`.
+The config file is found in the config folder and is called `bettersleeping.toml`.
 This folder should be in the same place as your mods folder (`.minecraft` for Windows).
 If this file is deleted the mod will recreate it with the default settings at the next start-up.
+If you're in singleplayer, you can also use the in-game configuration menu (via ModMenu)!